utkusen/promptmap/README.md

 It includes comprehensive test rules across multiple categories including prompt stealing, jailbreaking, harmful content generation, bias testing, and more.

 > [!IMPORTANT]
-> promptmap was initially released in 2022 but completely rewritten in 2025. (and changed again in July 2025)
+> promptmap was initially released in 2023 but completely rewritten in 2025.

 📖 Want to secure your LLM apps?
 [You can buy my e-book](https://utkusen.gumroad.com/l/securing-gpt-attack-defend-chatgpt-applications)